retune/festival-2018/_events/SynthesisGallery.md

 - Friday, 28.9., 11:00 - 18:00h > Opening Reception: 18:00 - 21:00h
 - Saturday, 29.9., 11:00 - 19:00h
 - Sunday, 30.9., 11:00 - 19:00h

+»UPDATE« Address change!
+Unfortunately the previos address was printed in the booklet.
+New address is: Simplonstraße 55, 10245 Berlin.
+Sorry for any inconvenience!